tim-harding/tim-harding.github.io/src/blog/module-type/index.md

 # {{ $frontmatter.title }}

-Recently, I've been working on a web app for training Go, an abstract strategy board game.
-This is the largest frontend project I've worked on using Vue.
-Along the way, I've learned a valuable lesson: classes don't play nice with reactivity.
+Recently, I've been working on a [Vue](https://vuejs.org/)-based web app for training Go, an abstract strategy board game.
+Along the way, I learned an important lesson: classes don't play nice with reactivity.

-In case you haven't experienced this, here's why.
-Reactivity in Vue works by wrapping values and types in JavaScript [`Proxy`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) objects, like so:
+If you haven't encountered this, here's why.
+Reactivity in Vue works by wrapping values in JavaScript [`Proxy`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) objects, like so:

 ```typescript
 import { reactive } from 'vue';